Redesigned

 Day 4 Chalakudy - Thrissur

-Enjoy another fantastic meal at Rasagurukul before getting into the saddle for another day of our South India Heritage cycling tour.
-Today we’ll cross into the Thrissur district of Kerala province by bike.
-Though Kochi is the political capital, and most well-known city in Kerala to tourists, Thrissur is the cultural capital of Kerala province.
-Our ride is easier than yesterday, with gently undulating terrain as we ride though village backroads towards the town of Thrissur.
+Enjoy a fantastic breakfast at Rasa Gurukul before cycling out of the property and into another vivid day of cycling and sightseeing.
+Today, we’ll cross into the Thrissur district by bike.
+Though Kochi is the political capital and most well-known city in Kerala to tourists, Thrissur is known as the cultural hub of Kerala province.
+Our ride is easier than yesterday, with gently undulating terrain as we ride though village backroads towards the main town of Thrissur.
 After our ride, we’ll check into our hotel before the day gets too hot and prepare for another show-stopping culinary experience over lunch: traditional Sadhya.
 Meaning “banquet” in the local language, Sadhya is a cuisine from Kerala traditionally served on a large banana leaf, and featuring an impressive variety of well-spiced, vegetarian dishes, sometimes more than twenty!
-After having some time to digest our feast, we’ll grab the bikes and head out for a short ride to a local temple and learn more about the unique and important rituals, then take our time back to the resort- this time by canoe!
+After lunch, take a break to relax at the hotel in the early afternoon.
+Later, we’ll take a leisurely bike ride to a local temple.
+After learning more about its unique rituals, we’ll then take our time returning to the resort- this time by canoe!

 Neelambari